jugshaurya/showcase/mdx-blogs/cpp.md

 - operator new
   - returns the pointer to the memory allocated.
   - always used for dynamic memory allocation.
-  - calls constructor for objects of class or struct
+  - calls the constructor for objects of class or struct -
-  -

 ## OOPS